 “People are so hungry for it.”

-Surviving the Holidays is structured much like a typical weekly DivorceCare session.
+Surviving the Holidays is structured much like a single weekly DivorceCare session.
 You’ll show a holiday-themed video session and lead a group discussion.
 Each participant receives a Holiday Survival Guide.
 Anyone who has experienced separation or divorce is welcome to attend.

 There is one difference.
 Surviving the Holidays is a freestanding event that does not require participation in a weekly DivorceCare program.
 We recommend scheduling two hours for your Surviving the Holidays event.